 Most of the parents do understand the dangers of children going viral and do their best to prevent anything bad happening.
-Markets are overfilled with parental control applications that give various opportunities to protect children, including: tracking location of a child, monitoring internet activity, checking SMS/MMS, and many more.
+Markets are overfilled with parental control applications that give various opportunities to protect children, including tracking the location of a child, monitoring internet activity, checking SMS/MMS, and much more.
 Companies even provide demo-versions of such options on their sites that can be used for up to a month.

 Those applications are easy-to-use and designed to meet needs of different families.

 Sites like Tomsguide, Pocket-lint, Top Ten Reviews, and many others (easily found using Google or any other search engine), provide lists of and reviews for different parental control software.
 Finding the right app is not a problem at all.